 Graduate students should meet with their faculty advisor(s) shortly after arriving on campus to discuss language requirements.
 Any necessary language study should begin as soon as possible.
-Incoming students may begin language study at Duke in the summer preceding their first academic year in the program.

 In general, credit is not allowed for graduate courses (including transfer courses) for foreign language examinations taken more than six years prior to the date of the preliminary examination.
 Similarly, credit will not be allowed for a preliminary examination taken more than five years prior to the date of the final examination.
 However, in cases of exceptional merit, the Dean of the Graduate School may extend these limits.
 If the five-year limit is exceeded, the student's department must submit specific requirements for revalidating credits to the Dean.

 Ph.D.
 Candidate Requirements

 All Ph.D. candidates are required to demonstrate competence in at least one foreign language as a prerequisite for preliminary certification, though students may develop additional language skills depending on their interests and the demands of their research.
 The student and the advisor, in consultation with the preliminary committee, will determine how many and which languages are required as well as the appropriate level of competence.
 These determinations will be based on the scholarly needs of the student.
 Normally, the language requirement will be determined in the student's first year.